 12 -rwx 751340 Oct 15 2014 06:41:12 -04:00 system-report_1_20141015-104022-UTC.gz

 From a TAC perspective, these are some of the more commonly viewed entries within the system report that can help diagnose events of a specific issue.
-There are other logs from other services contained in here that development may find want to review.
+There are other logs from other services contained in here that development can find want to review.

 log file: /mnt/pss/sup_sysmgr_reset.log

-log file: IOS
+log file: Cisco IOS

 Trace Buffer: stack-mgr-events